awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

   bid above the highest historical price to greatly improve the likelihood your request will be fulfilled quickly and continue computing until it is complete.

-After you choose your bid price, you are ready to request a Spot Instance.
+After you choose your bid price, you are ready to request a |spot-instance|.
 For the purposes of this tutorial, we will set our bid price equal to the On-Demand price ($0.03) to maximize the chances the bid will be fulfilled.
 You can determine the types of available instances and the On-Demand prices for instances by going to `Amazon EC2 Pricing page <http://aws.amazon.com/ec2/pricing/>`_.

-To request a Spot Instance, you need to build your request with the parameters we have specified so far.
+To request a |spot-instance|, you need to build your request with the parameters we have specified so far.
 Start by creating a :sdk-net-api:`RequestSpotInstanceRequest <EC2/TRequestSpotInstancesRequest>` object.
 The request object requires the bid price and the number of instances you want to start.
-Additionally, you need to set the :sdk-net-api:`LaunchSpecification <EC2/TLaunchSpecification>` for the request, which includes the instance type, AMI ID, and the name of the security group you want to use for the Spot Instances.
+Additionally, you need to set the :sdk-net-api:`LaunchSpecification <EC2/TLaunchSpecification>` for the request, which includes the instance type, AMI ID, and the name of the security group you want to use for the |spot-instances|.
 After the request is populated, call the :sdk-net-api:`RequestSpotInstances
-<EC2/MEC2RequestSpotInstancesRequestSpotInstancesRequest>` method to create the Spot Instance
+<EC2/MEC2RequestSpotInstancesRequestSpotInstancesRequest>` method to create the |spot-instance|
 request.
-The following example demonstrates how to request a Spot Instance.
+The following example demonstrates how to request a |spot-instance|.

 .. code-block:: csharp